 - your spouse or partner and you are considering relocating or have relocated to the Ithaca area within the past two years.

 The Dual Career Program is also available to provide assistance in targeted academic recruitment efforts or retention issues in response to a specific request by a provost, vice provost or dean, or, in the case of a nonacademic recruitment effort, a vice president, or the human resource director of the college/unit.

-Although the Dual Career Program is not able to provide services to everyone, anyone interested in employment at Cornell University should contact Administrative HR and Recruitment and Employment to learn more about our exciting opportunities or click here for information about conducting a job search in Ithaca.
+Although the Dual Career Program is not able to provide services to everyone, anyone interested in employment at Cornell University should contact Workforce Recruitment and Retention to learn more about our exciting opportunities or click here for information about conducting a job search in Ithaca.